-Principle 5: Teaching staff of postgr study programmes aduate
+Principle 5: Teaching staff of postgraduate study programmes

 Fully compliant Х

 Substantially compliant

 Partially compliant

 Non-compliant

-R5.1 Officially introduce a teaching award on a yearly basis.
+R5.1.
+Officially introduce a teaching award on a yearly basis.
 Such awards are expected to boost the morale and to encourage the professorial staff to enhance their teaching skills to serve better the student interests.